harshal-rembhotkar/Git-clone/README.md

 # Git-clone
+### Overview
-This project is about implementing a Git client from scratch in Rust, covering its fundamental object model (blobs, trees, commits) and key commands like init, cat-file and hash-object.
+This project is about implementing a Git client from scratch in Rust, covering its fundamental object model (blobs, trees, commits) and key commands like init, cat-file and hash object.